-Though out-of-pocket maximums vary from plan to plan, Medicare has set the 2021 in-network limit at $7,550 (and $11,300 for in- and out-of-network combined) for Medicare Advantage plans.
+Though out-of-pocket maximums vary from plan to plan, the 2021 in-network limit for Medicare Advantage plans was $7,550 ($11,300 for in- and out-of-network combined).
 This amount doesn’t include out-of-pocket expenses incurred from prescription drug purchases.

 However, the amounts listed above are the maximum limits, so many Medicare Part C plans have even lower limits.
 These limits help to keep your out-of-pocket costs under control, which is especially helpful if you fall very ill or have to undergo an expensive treatment.